Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/actions.md

 ## jet-engine/ajax-handlers/before-do-ajax

-Спрацьовує при Аякс запитах, пов'язаних з лістингом.
-Load more, lazy load і т.п. Хук спрацьовує після того як засетились глобальні змінні та після того як в глобальну змінну $\_REQUEST додались налаштування лістингу. Може використовуватись для додавання кастомних лістинг екшенів.
+Triggers on AJAX requests related to listings, such as Load More, Lazy load, etc. The hook fires after global variables have been set and after listing settings are added to the global $_REQUEST variable.
+It can be used to add custom listing actions.

 **Args:**
-* `$ajax_handlers` - Jet_Engine_Listings_Ajax_Handlers - об'єкт манеджеру аякс ріквестів
+* `$ajax_handlers` - Jet_Engine_Listings_Ajax_Handlers - the object manager of AJAX requests.
-* `$request` - array - зміст глоабльной змінної $\_REQUEST після додавання в неї налаштувань лістингу
+* `$request` - array - the content of the global $_REQUEST variable after adding listing settings to it.

 **Location:**
 /includes/listings/ajax-handlers.php